ibm-js/deliteful/docs/list/List.md

 A custom item renderer must extends `deliteful/list/ItemRenderer`.
 It accesses the item to render in its `item` property.
 It must assign to its `renderNode` property the node in which the item is rendered .

-If the rendered item have actionable / keyboard navigable nodes, those are set using the `navindex` attribute, that behave simillarily to the standard `tabindex` attribute.
+If the rendered item have actionable / keyboard navigable nodes, those are set using the `navindex` attribute, which behaves similarly to the standard `tabindex` attribute.

-Here are is an example of custom item renderer that illustrate these concepts:
+Here is an example of custom item renderer that illustrates these concepts:

 <iframe width="100%" height="300" allowfullscreen="allowfullscreen" frameborder="0"
 src="http://jsfiddle.net/ibmjs/36XDP/embedded/result,js,css">